 Middle School is the time when hidden talents emerge, undiscovered passions surface, and creative exploration is endless.
 It’s also a time when children gain more social confidence and the arts can provide a successful platform for them to find their voice, and hear others.

 In our Middle School visual arts program, students learn to express themselves confidently as they study the core elements and principles of art and design.
-Beginning in sixth grade, students get introduced to perspective drawing, figure drawing, glass fusing, and clay building.
-As they progress through the curriculum, students learn about art in the context of history and culture while developing more advanced techniques.
-This allows students to enjoy their interest while learning to appreciate and understand historical periods, people, and ways of thinking.
+As they progress through the curriculum, students develop more advanced techniques and project intent becomes more self-reflective and based on students’ interests.
 Ultimately, students get all the tools they need to experiment and focus on the creative process and the space to try something new.

-With a focus on communication, collaboration, and self expression, our Middle School drama program encourages students to adapt quickly, take risks, and problem solve creatively.
-Students learn through theater games and improvisational exercises that translate to any endeavor they may take, on or off the stage.
-As they progress through the drama program, students go beyond traditional concepts such as voice and movement and advancing into exploring the creative process through the eyes of writer, director, designer, and actor.
-Drama is an excellent way to build self-confidence and speaking skills, and see large works come to life through teamwork.
+With a focus on communication, collaboration, and self-expression, our Middle School theatre program encourages students to adapt quickly, take risks, and problem-solve creatively.
+Students learn through theatre games and improvisational exercises that translate to any endeavor they may take, on or off the stage.
+As they progress through the theatre program, students go beyond traditional concepts, such as voice and movement, advancing into exploring the creative process through the eyes of writer, director, designer, as well as actor.
+Theatre is an excellent way to build self-confidence and public speaking skills and see productions come to life through teamwork.

 The arts are vital to a Seven Hills education, and all our students in our Middle School participate in arts programs as part of the curriculum.
 Many go beyond the classroom and develop their passions further, taking a particular interest in an instrument, musical theater, chorus, or some aspect of visual arts.
 Below, our student artists share how the arts have helped shape their Seven Hills’ experience.